ulrikforsgren/yang_config_generator/README.md

 This is still an idea to test the concept of "automatically" create arbitrary device configuration from an NSO NED YANG model.

+## Priorities ##
+* Fix the support for namespaces so that iteration and referencing leafs and typedefs works.
+Only very optimistic implementation today.

 ## TODO ##
 * Possibility to generate config for selected parts of a YANG model.
 * Support for when statements in some way, possibly using functions.
 Not sure